dariosul/PPTrainer/README.md

 # PPTrainer
-Basic structure of the PP training tool
+Basic structure of the Ping Pong training tool